Kunlun (mythology): Theater

-The Kunlun Slave (slave from Kunlun) was a stock character in Chinese theater, also known in Japanese theater as "Konron."
+The Kunlun Slave (slave from Kunlun) was a stock character in Chinese theater, also known in Japanese theater as "Konron".
 He was portrayed as exotic in appearance, possessing superhuman powers.
-The Ming dynasty dramatist and playwright Mei Dingzuo (1549-1615) wrote a play "How the Kunlun Slave Became an Immortal."
+The Ming dynasty dramatist and playwright Mei Dingzuo (1549–1615) wrote a play "How the Kunlun Slave Became an Immortal".

 Poetry

-Kunlun Mountain is a subject alluded to in the ancient poems "Li Sao" and "Heavenly Questions" by Qu Yuan, frequently mentioned in medieval Tang dynasty poetry, and referenced during the twentieth century in Mao Zedong's 1935 poem "Kunlun."
+Kunlun Mountain is a subject alluded to in the ancient poems "Li Sao" and "Heavenly Questions" by Qu Yuan, frequently mentioned in medieval Tang dynasty poetry, and referenced during the twentieth century in Mao Zedong's 1935 poem "Kunlun".

 Modern popular culture

 Kunlun is used in the manga 3×3 Eyes.
-The term — written as K'un-Lun — is also used in the story of the Iron Fist in Marvel Comics as one of the seven Capital Cities of Heaven in the Marvel Universe that only appears on Earth periodically.
+The term — written as K'un-L'un — also appears in the Marvel Comics universe, primarily in stories featuring Iron Fist.
+It is depicted as one of the seven Capital Cities of Heaven and only appears on Earth periodically.
 In Alan Moore's The League of Extraordinary Gentlemen: Black Dossier (2007), K'un-Lun is identified with the Fire Mountain from H. Rider Haggard's Ayesha.
 Kunlun is also featured in many Chinese dramas.
+The 2024 action platformer game Nine Sols takes place on an island named New Kunlun.